msta3t/Fingerpori-Discord-Bot-Reloaded/README.md

 Don't forget to run `playwright install` and `playwright install-deps` for the scraper to work

 ## fingerpori_bot usage
-Paste your guild id in .env.default and rename to .env
+Paste your user id to get notified when the bot breaks in .env.default and rename to .env

 Create new application at https://discord.com/developers/applications